twotwentyseven/handbook/making-a-career.md

 ## 1:1s

-While you can expect to have quite regular 1:1 with your team lead, you'll chat with Eric or Nathan at least once annually where we'll generally talk about:
+While you can expect to have quite regular 1:1 with your team lead, you'll chat with Nathan or Poppy at least once annually where we'll generally talk about:
 - your daily work schedule and load
 - your overall happiness
 - your relationships with your team, team lead, and company
 - your thoughts about professional growth and anything else we can do to help

-Keep in mind, it's just as much a time for Eric and Nathan to ask questions and feedback but we also equally want to hear about what we can do improve, too.
+Keep in mind, it's just as much a time for Nathan or Poppy to ask questions and feedback but we also equally want to hear about what we can do improve, too.